AliceCatalano/RT2/README.md

 **Speed of the two codes**
 This is a parametric test, in which the relevant test statistic, t, is calculated from the sample data and then compared with its probable value based on t-distribution at a specified level of significance for concerning degrees of freedom for accepting or rejecting the null hypothesis (H0: the codes work at the same speed).
 If the H0 can be rejected then I can support the alternative hypothesis (Ha: my code is faster).
-Since in this case the t_calculated > t_from_table it can reject the H0 ans dupport the Ha.
+Since in this case the t_calculated > t_from_table it can reject the H0 and support the Ha.

 **Wrong Turns**
 For this I did the same parametric test, and for wrong turn I mean all the time the robot fixes its trajectory, starting a "zigzag" route.
-In this case the H0: would be that both the code have the same efficiency in
+In this case
+H0: would be that both the code have the same efficiency in taking a straight route
+Ha: Professor's code is more efficient in taking a straight route.
+Through the t-test we get the same result as before so t_calculated > t_from_table it can reject the H0 and support the Ha.

+**Crash test**
+This is a non-parametric test, and in this case the Chi-square test is used, in which we are going to compare the difference that exists between my observed counts and the counts that would be expected if there were no relationship at all in the population.
+From the result it's seeable that the probability of error obtained in rejecting the null hypothesis is really low, so I can rejected easily.